alessandro-001/alessandro-001/README.md

 # 👨‍💻 About Me:
-Hey there! 👋 I'm Alessandro, a career switcher with a passion for creating meaningful software solutions.
-After years crafting precise dental work, I discovered my love for coding and am now wrapping up my Master's dissertation while actively seeking my first role in tech!
+Hey there!
+I'm Alessandro, a career switcher with a passion for creating meaningful software solutions.
+After years crafting precise dental work, I discovered my love for coding and I have now completed my Masters with a Distinction!
+I'm now actively seeking for a role in tech.
 My background taught me precision, attention to detail, and putting users first - skills that translate perfectly into software development.
-I'm excited to bring this unique perspective to a development team! ☕
+I'm excited to bring this unique perspective to a development team!

 **💼 Open to opportunities!** Feel free to reach out if you're interested in collaborating or have exciting opportunities in software development.